Thomascountz/petri_dish/README.md

 ## Examples

+Several example problems are configured and solved in the `/examples` directory.

 ### Lazy Dog Example

 The `lazy_dog_example.rb` is an example of using the Petri Dish library to solve a simple problem: Evolving a string to match "the quick brown fox jumped over the lazy white dog".
 This is a classic example of using a genetic algorithm to find a solution to a problem.